Recognized/ScreencastEditor/README.md

 Editions made to an audio are synchronously applied to the script according to bindings.

+### Recognition

+In order to use speech recognition you need to obtain key to Service Account in Google Cloud Platform.

+Visit this [page](https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries) and do the first step (_Set up a GCP Console Project_).

+Before using recognition in plugin you will need to set this key.

+**Setting key**:
+_Tools_ menu → _Screencast Editor_ -> _Google Speech Kit_ -> _Set credentials_ (choose downloaded JSON key)

 ### Edit script

 // TODO: controls and logic